 Please let me know how you liked it!
 Leave a comment below and share a picture on Instagram with the hashtag #thepetitecook!
-Looking at your pictures always makes me smile *and super hungry*!

 For the ricotta or dairy-free yogurt cream frosting:

-- 2 tbsp runny honey
+- 1 tablespoon runny honey

-- 1 tbsp orange zest
+- 1 teaspoon orange zest

-- 1 tsp vanilla extract
+- ½ teaspoon vanilla extract

-- For the cupcakes:
+For the baked donuts:

-- 180gr all-purpose flour, sifted
+- 180 g all-purpose flour, sifted

-- ½ tsp baking powder
+- ½ teaspoon baking powder

-- ½ tsp baking soda
+- ½ teaspoon baking soda

-- 1 tsp ground cinnamon
+- 1 teaspoon ground cinnamon